noFrontendSolutions/build-react-app-ssr/README.md

 is a fullstack React development environment, featuring server-side rendering.
 It's easy configurable and extendable with a minimum of webpack knowledge.
 It's unopinionated and super leight-weight.
 It's there to help you build a prototype of your fullstack React app.

-## Features
+## Features:

+- creates HTML output (with seperate CSS and JS files) which could be read by web-crawlers and search engines
-- includes a default template, which makes server-side data injections into your frontend app easy, without any webpack configuration.
+- includes a default template that demonstrates how to properly inject initial data into your frontend app on the server
 - fast recompilation times during development-mode, featuring **HMR**
-- Typescript support by default, but not mandatory
+- **Typescript** support by default, but not mandatory
+- support for multiple **tsconfig**-files to fine-tune compiler options for frontend and backend seperately
-- both TailwindCSS and modern-day CSS support by default
+- both **TailwindCSS** and modern-day **CSS** support by default
 - produces minified and hashed, production-ready bundles with seperated JS, CSS and image files

 ## Installation